Skip to main content

 “They were running a whole scam over there.
 The DA didn’t do anything for three years,” Harrington said.
 “We had to do all the paperwork and bring it to them.”

-If approved by a simple majority of voters, an inspector general would be empowered to issue subpoenas and investigate suspected fraud, waste, or abuse.
+Under Prop.
+C, an inspector general would be empowered to issue subpoenas and investigate suspected fraud, waste, or abuse.
 The inspector general would have the power to dig through records of city agencies, permittees, contractors — like the ones who bribed Nuru — and lobbyists.

 The inspector general would be housed under the city controller’s office, where they could share some staff as a cost-saving measure.
 The inspector general may cost the city as much as $775,000 annually, according to the controller.

-The measure’s opponents mostly disagree with these two elements of the proposal: Firstly, that it is duplicative of existing government agencies, and secondly, that it may be a vehicle to promote Board of Supervisors President Aaron Peskin’s mayoral candidacy.
+The measure’s opponents mostly disagreed with two elements of the proposal: Firstly, that it is duplicative of existing government agencies, and secondly, that it may be a vehicle to promote Board of Supervisors President Aaron Peskin’s mayoral candidacy.
 He has publicly argued the ballot measure is a demonstration of his commitment to ethics in government.

 The measure was authored by Peskin and placed on the ballot by the Board of Supervisors after a unanimous vote.